 Until recently, wilderness managers focused primarily on keeping wilderness from being loved to death by visitors.
 Today, however, we are finding more and more that what people do outside wilderness directly affects what happens inside wilderness.
 While wilderness areas in general tend to harbor fewer sources of air, water, light, and noise pollution than non-wildernesses, all of those factors still impact them.

 Pollution affecting wilderness can be airborne.
 The Forest Service Air Resource Management Program estimates that air pollution impairs visibility to some degree on all federal lands, with visibility in the east estimated at one-third of what it would be without human-caused air pollution, and visibility in the west estimated at about one-half of the visual range under natural conditions.
 Sources of air pollution include both primary and secondary pollutants.
-Primary pollutants come directly from sources such as industrial facilities, automobiles and forest fires and include sulfur and nitrogen compounds, particulate matter, and volatile organic compounds such as paints and toxic metals such as mercury.
+Primary pollutants come directly from sources such as industrial facilities, automobiles and forest fires and include: sulfur and nitrogen compounds; particulate matter; and volatile organic compounds, such as paints, and toxic metals, such as mercury.
 Secondary pollutants, such as ozone, are formed when primary pollutants undergo chemical reactions in the atmosphere.

 When pollution is precipitated out of the atmosphere as rain or snow, it may fall in wilderness resulting in lake- and stream-water chemistry changes and nutrient leaching in soils.
-Mercury deposition, mainly due to coal combustion, has resulted in fish consumption advisories in 46 states affecting 31 National Forests, Grasslands, and Recreation Areas.
+Mercury deposition, mainly due to coal combustion, has resulted in fish consumption advisories in 46 states, affecting 31 National Forests, Grasslands, and Recreation Areas.
 According to a study of 52 sites in the west, the Mount Zirkel Wilderness was the most acidic western wilderness due to acid rain from upwind pollution sites.
 In parts of the central and southern Appalachian Mountains, forest streams have become so acidic they no longer support aquatic life.
 In some cases, management actions to reduce acidity have been implemented, such as in 1999 when helicopters delivered 140 tons of limestone sand to six locations along rivers in the St. Mary's Wilderness.
 Controversial solutions like these are at the heart of the wilderness restoration dilemma because they preserve naturalness at the expense of wildness.

 Wildernesses near urban areas, like the Great Swamp National Wildlife Refuge Wilderness in New Jersey, are also threatened with non-point source pollution from storm water runoff, soil erosion and septic systems.
 Research shows that this wilderness is a sink for various pollutants that flow into the swamp from tributaries and that the swamp's natural water purifying effects have decreased, making water quality leaving the swamp poorer than that entering the swamp.

-Although Congress has mandated that "sights and sounds" may not be used as a criteria when lands are designated as wilderness, light and sound pollution are negatively affecting wilderness.
+Although Congress has mandated that "sights and sounds" may not be used as a criterion when lands are designated as wilderness, light and sound pollution are negatively affecting wilderness.
 Today, even remote areas are being exposed to increased illumination from light pollution or "sky glow," the combined lights of cities and towns, sometimes hundreds of miles away that produce a dull glow in the night sky.
 The propagation of this light pollution from sources to outlying areas can negatively affect wilderness character.

 It's difficult to imagine camping "underneath the stars" without the view of the cosmos above.
 Increasingly, however, one must often travel to the most remote places to experience truly dark skies.
 A world-wide study using night-time satellite imagery found, for example, that for about 80% of the United States population the night sky brightness is even greater than that measured on nights with full moons, meaning that most Americans effectively live in perennial moonlight.